devpark/laravel-docker/README.md

 6. Push initial commit to remote repository
 `git push origin master`

-### Adding docker enviroment
+### Adding docker environment

 1. Download ZIP version of this repository.

 2. Extract ZIP and put docker directory to project.

-3. Move to docker directory in project
-`cd /path/to/project/docker`

-4. Fill  environment variables in `.env.example`
+3. Fill  environment variables in `.env.example`

 ***Caution:\
-Filling environment variables .env.example should pairing with docker compose configuration***
+Filling environment variables .env.example should pairing with docker compose configuration\

-4. Make you own environment
-`cp .env.example .env`

-5. Build docker environment
-`docker-compose build`

-5. Up and running docker environment
-`docker-composer up -d`

-6. Visit welcome page laravel.docker (127.17.0.1)
+Use this repository sample .env.example***

 ## Working with existing project